Skip to main content

 Your Enrolment Experience is the final stage of the application process to becoming a student at Bishop Burton College.

 Our Admissions team will write to you with information about how to enrol and when.
-You can also see more information on how enrolment will work and Induction week below.
+You can also see more information on how enrolment will work and Induction Week below, including what to do if you can't make it to your assigned enrolment date.

 What if I don’t get the results I was expecting?